GaecKo/MDPSaver/README.md

 **General way of working**: An **Access Password** (AP) that you create will be your **key 🔑** to all of your **saved password 🏠**.
 Without this AP, *none* of your password will be *readable*!
 All the password that you will add will be encrypted using a key which is derived from your AP, using *Fernet*, *base64.urlsafe_b64encode*, ...

 Status:  `▰▰▰▰▰▰▰▰▰▰ 100%`

+> [!NOTE]
+> Two other version of the project exist, but are not finished & not expected to be worked on in the near feature.
+The terminal version is finished and complete.
+> * [web-engine-integration](https://github.com/GaecKo/MDPSaver/tree/web-engine-integration): uses PySide6 `WebEngineWidgets` for the frontend (WIP).
+> * [standard-pyside-gui](https://github.com/GaecKo/MDPSaver/tree/standard-pyside-gui): uses standard PySide6 `Layouts`, `Widgets`, ... for the frontend (WIP).
+Won't be worked on any longer.
+> * Each version has their own README.
+Click on the branch you wish to visit above to see the project itself.

 ## Content